Robert Celedon-Scott

 would ever keep their bed

-we use as the living room
+in the room we use as the living room

-How bout a bed
+How ’bout a bed

 in what serves as our dining room?

-I don’t hate these possibilities
+I don’t hate these possibilities,

 but find them kind of appealing, refreshing.

-I loved nights spent
+I love nights spent in the common space!

-with friends, from out of town.
+with friends, from out of town

 As a kid, sleepovers